A Teacher’s Guide to The Academy Awards by Frank W. Baker (Copyright 2014; revised 2020)

-Note: There are many reasons The Academy Awards attracts attention.
+Note: There are many reasons The Academy Awards attract attention.
 Yes, viewers want to know who might win and perhaps what celebrities might be wearing.
 Another reason to watch: controversy.
 In 2019: the decision to broadcast the show without a host; the reversal of the decision to award some Oscars during commercials; 2017 was the year of the #MeToo movement created following the sexual abuse allegations emanating from many in the film industry.
-Controversy over the lack of diversity (#OscarsSoWhite) in last year’s nominations also brought the Academy (and the process for selecting the awards) more attention.
+Controversy over the lack of diversity (#OscarsSoWhite) in recent nominations also brought the Academy (and the process for selecting the awards) more attention.
 Consider asking your students if they understand diversity as it applies to the movies.
 Ask your students to read any number of recent news stories about the issue and its ramifications.
 (Trade publications such as Variety and The Hollywood Reporter have both given the issue lots of coverage.)

 Even though many students may not have seen all of the Oscar-nominated films, they can still view the trailers for best picture nominees and read about them online.
 Trailers are considered persuasive texts because they are designed to pique the interest of the audience, sometimes months ahead of a film’s release date.
 Teachers may wish to consider having students create their own trailers.
 For more on trailers as persuasive texts, see my webpage.

 If your students have seen any of the nominated titles, they can be tasked with writing reviews which could be posted online.
 If students have never written a film review, then this is a perfect opportunity to expose them to sample reviews written by film critics.
 They can also consider whether or not a particular review helps or hurts a film’s attendance.
 Students could also look for excerpts from published reviews which have now been incorporated into the marketing poster or commercial for a nominated film.

 Before starting a unit on the awards, you might wish to use these questions to jump start a lesson with your students:

 - What is the name of the organization which disseminates them?